ethan-ck/Alexandria/Networking/The OSI Model.md

 		- PDUs are called Bits

 - "Look-up" Tables
+	- A "Look-up" table is part of Professor Graves' lingo that refers to the procedures that occurs during a OSI layer.
+		- For example, in a ARP "broadcast", A device with an IP address will send a request to the network to find a specific MAC address and vice versa.
-	- "Graves hiding rcample
+	- "Graves hiding example"
-	- One value matche with another value
+	-
 	- "
-	- ARP, Value 1 = IPv4 Address, Value 2 = MAC Address
+	- ARP, Value 1: = IPv4 Address, Value 2: MAC Address
-	- DNS, Domain name (URL), IPv4 Address
+	- DNS, Value 1: Domain name (URL), Value 2:  IPv4 Address
-	- CAM Table (Switch), MAC address, Switchport #
+	- CAM Table (Switch) Value 1: MAC address, Value 2: Switchport #
-	- NAT, Private IPv4 Address, Public IPv4 Address
+	- NAT, Value 1: Private IPv4 Address, Value 2: Public IPv4 Address
-	- Logon Server, Username, Password
+	- Logon Server, Value 1: Username, Value 2: Password
+		- Unlike the previous procedures, the Logon server checks

 - The major Networking Identifiers:
 	- Ports